-- Hold a bachelor's degree in education from an accredited institution and provide an official transcript - · Provide copy of teaching license or certificate - Provide a resume that documents at least one year of full-time regular teaching experience in a K-12 classroom and current teaching position in a K-12 classroom
+- Meet all UWL graduate application requirements (https://catalog.uwlax.edu/graduate/admissions/#apply). - · Hold a bachelor's degree in education from an accredited institution. - Have an overall undergraduate grade point average of 2.85 or higher on a 4.00 scale. - Provide evidence of teaching license or certificate (i.e. copy of teaching license). - Provide a resume that documents at least one year of full-time regular teaching experience in a K-12 classroom and current teaching position in a K-12 classroom. - Complete a successful criminal background check (initiated by UWL).